Full Rules of Fyziklani

 Designation into Categories

-• Teams compete in three categories, to which they are placed based on the following algorithm.
+• Teams compete in three categories; to which they are placed based on the following algorithm.

 • The team is assigned the lowest category whose conditions it satisfies: